 Investigators believe 83-year-old Deer Park man was killed during burglary

 Jan.
-8—Investigators believe the 83-year-old man found dead at his Deer Park home the night after Christmas was killed when he encountered a burglar, according to search warrant documents.
+9—Investigators believe the 83-year-old man found dead at his Deer Park home the night after Christmas was killed when he encountered a burglar, according to search warrant documents.

 Richard Purdy's girlfriend found Purdy dead around 6:25 p.m.
 Dec.
 26 on his home office floor, according to court documents.